 Scheduling an Inspection

 Once your application has been submitted, you will receive email notification and instructions for scheduling an inspection with the inspection team.
-A sample Inspection Checklist is available here.
+Check the Sample Inspection Checklist.

 The following information must be posted in owner-adjacent short-term rental units, and this information must be provided to all short-term renters: